 What protection do I have that my rental won't be foreclosed upon?If the lender of any of our client’s properties initiates the foreclosure procedures, they will do so by posting a note on the property.
 If any such notice or communication is ever posted on the property, it is imperative that the tenants notify us immediately, as we will most likely be unaware.

 Additionally, a foreclosure can take months to years to complete.
 So, for the most part, First Rate Property Management and the tenants just continue on like nothing ever happened.
 And lastly, congress passed the Protection of Tenants at Foreclosure Act that provides protection to tenants still in leases should the property actually get foreclosed upon.

-A: We appreciate our tenants that take the appropriate steps to take care of the HVAC systems, but this program is not optional per the rental agreement.
+I buy my own filters; can I opt out of the Filter Delivery Program?We appreciate our tenants that take the appropriate steps to take care of the HVAC systems, but this program is not optional per the rental agreement.
 We are confident that our Filter Delivery Program will save you time and money while providing you with high quality filters.
 Learn more about the Forced Air Filter Delivery Program here: Forced Air Filter Program

 Can I split payments with someone when paying online?Yes, everyone will need to have their own account on our online portal and submit payment through that account.